Completing Networks by Learning Local Connection Patterns: Experiments

-In this section we test the completion performance on synthetic network, concretely we use 4 types of synthetic network generated by some man-made model, namely they are BA network, WS network, FF(Forest fire) network and Kron network.
-In each network node number is 1024 to fit the need of KronEM algorithm.
-We randomly choose 25\% of nodes and relevant edges to delete.
-Results are shown in table \ref{tab:tab1}.
+In this section we test the performances on completing the synthetic networks which includes 4 types of networks generated by well-known models, namely, Barabási-Albert(BA) model, Watts–Strogatz(WS) model, Forest Fire(FF) model, and Kronecker graphs(Kron) model, respectively.
+In each network, the number of nodes is 1,024 to satisfy the requirement of KronEM algorithm.
+In BA network, each new node is added to the network with two connections.
+In WS network, each node has four neighbors, and the reconnection probability is 0.2.
+In FF network the probability of both forward and backword of an edge is 0.33.
+In Kron network, just like the KronEM paper \cite{kim2011network}, we use the $[[0.9,0.7],[,0.5,0.2]]$ as the Kronecker Kernel to generate the network.
+We randomly choose 25\% of nodes and the relevant edges to remove.
+Results are shown in Table \ref{tab:tab1}.

-In table \ref{tab:tab1} we can see that in most cases, our model performs better than the comparison model.
-The Kron network completion model only performs best in the network structure generated by the Kron network generator because it focuses on the global and local similarity of the network.
-The PA method is only better than the stochastic baseline model in all cases.
+In Table \ref{tab:tab1} we can see that in most cases, our model performs better than the comparison models.
+The KronEM model only performs best on the networks generated by the Kron network generator which possesses self-similar property.
+And G-GCN can get highest score on FF networks which are generated by the forest fire model.
+In this case, our model also has a competitive performance.
+Although the BA network is generated by the preference attachment mechanism, the experiments show that the preference attachment method cannot complement the BA network well, because we completely randomly select a part of the nodes to delete, rather than directly delete the last nodes that joined the network.
+This results in that some large-degree nodes may be deleted, but they will not be connected with a high probability to the small-degree nodes that were once connected to them.